bseverns/seedBox/docs/ci_desktop_builds.md

 - **Linux builds**: if you hit missing X11/WebKit dev packages, mirror the `apt-get` list from the workflow (note the `libwebkit2gtk-4.1-dev` rename and the explicit `pkg-config` install on Ubuntu 24.04) and rerun CMake out-of-tree (`cmake -S . -B build/juce -G Ninja ...`).
-If GTK still refuses to show up, echo the CI trick locally: set `PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig:/usr/share/pkgconfig` and run `pkg-config --cflags --libs gtk+-3.0`—you should see include paths like `-I/usr/include/gtk-3.0`.
+If GTK/WebKit still refuse to show up, echo the CI trick locally: set `PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig:/usr/share/pkgconfig` and run `pkg-config --cflags --libs gtk+-3.0` plus `pkg-config --cflags --libs webkit2gtk-4.1`—you should see include paths like `-I/usr/include/gtk-3.0` and `-I/usr/include/webkitgtk-4.1`.
 No output?
   Install the packages or add the matching pkg-config search path before blaming JUCE.
-If CMake still pretends GTK does not exist, bolt the pkg-config output straight into your configure line with `-DCMAKE_CXX_FLAGS_INIT="$(pkg-config --cflags gtk+-3.0)"` and `-DCMAKE_SHARED_LINKER_FLAGS_INIT="$(pkg-config --libs gtk+-3.0)"`—it’s loud but guarantees JUCE compiles against the headers we just installed.
+If CMake still pretends GTK/WebKit do not exist, bolt the pkg-config output straight into your configure line with `-DCMAKE_CXX_FLAGS_INIT="$(pkg-config --cflags gtk+-3.0 webkit2gtk-4.1)"` and `-DCMAKE_SHARED_LINKER_FLAGS_INIT="$(pkg-config --libs gtk+-3.0 webkit2gtk-4.1)"`— it’s loud but guarantees JUCE compiles against the headers we just installed.
 - **Windows builds**: open a "x64 Native Tools" shell before running CMake (or run `vcvarsall.bat x64` in PowerShell) to inherit the MSVC environment, then reuse the same flags as the workflow.